mpayetta/mpayetta.github.io/_posts/2016-07-29-building-a-node-restful-api-unit-testing.markdown

 };
 {% endhighlight %}

-Contents are very similar to the ones in the `development.js` confiuguration, the main change is in the database name which is `node-es6-api-test` in this case.
+Contents are very similar to the ones in the `development.js` configuration, the main change is in the database name which is `node-es6-api-test` in this case.

 One other thing we'll need for our unit tests is a script that can easily wipe all the data in our testing database.
 We are going to run this script before each test to make sure we start with clean collections and the results of the tests don't interfere with each other.
-In our db clearing script we'll use a super useful module called `async`, so let's go ahed and install it:
+In our db clearing script we'll use a super useful module called `async`, so let's go ahead and install it:

 {% highlight bash %}
 npm install --save async